xhesjana1/Jessy-s-Journeys/README.md

 ![alt text](docs/image-16.png)

 ### Hero image:
 The hero image in Jessy's Journeys is strategically placed on the homepage to immediately capture the user's attention and convey the website's purpose.
 To ensure an optimal user experience, the hero section is fully responsive, adapting seamlessly to different screen sizes and devices.
 Additionally, the hero section features contains text that dynamically adjusts and repositions itself based on different screen sizes.
-It scales down on smaller devices like phones and I have made to change possitions on Ipad while maintaining a good placement on larger screens.
+It scales down on smaller devices like phones and I have made to change positions on iPad while maintaining a good placement on larger screens.
 This ensures that the text does not obstruct the background image, providing a visually appealing and readable design across all devices.

-**Hero on large screens:**
+**Hero on larger screens:**

 ![alt text](docs/image-17.png)

-**Hero on small screens:**
+**Hero on smaller screens:**

 ![alt text](docs/image-18.png)

-**Hero on ipad screens:**
+**Hero on iPad screens:**

 ![alt text](docs/image-19.png)